IHCaTHB-Starbound-Workshop/sbtool-mrmt/DOC.md

 The tag used for search and replace, `.mrmtname.`, should be written including the periods on either side of the string.
 This should funtion identically in plaintext as it does in regex.

+You can observe an outline of the folder structure [here](#the-folder-structure).

-#### the base
+> #### the base

 1. Come to terms with the fact that you will never make anything remotely close to as cool as the Munari.

-2. Choose a base template and copy it into your mods folder.
-Get ready to rename things!
+2. Make a copy of the base template you will be using, place it in your mods folder, and name it anything you want.

-  1. Rename the folder you just copied to whatever you want your mods project folder to be called!
-  2. Search and replace .mrmtname. with your species name in the text files, file names, and folder names.
+3. Within this copy search and replace the following as it appears in text files, file names, and folder names.
+  * `.mrmtname.` with your species name.
 It is recomended that you use all lowercase alphanumeric characters and do not use spaces, hyphens, periods, or any other special characters.

-3. Start your mod!
+4. Start your mod!
 All other modules included are optional.

 Base module based on the [Skittles Race Mod] by [Miss Skittles].
 Distributed with permission.

 #### additional modules

-##### npcs
+> ##### npcs

 1. Make a copy of 'mrmt-npcs'.
 It does not matter where you make it or what you call it as it is temporary.

-2. Within this copy search and replace multiple different items appearing only in file text, not in any file or folder names.
+2. Within this copy search and replace multiple different items appearing only in text files, not in any file or folder names.
   * `.mrmtname.` with the same name you chose for the base module search and replace.
   * `.mrmtgeartype.` with the name of the vanilla species whos clothing you would like to borrow.

 3. Copy the contents of your copy of 'mrmt-npcs' into the folder of your mod.

-##### dialog options
+> ##### dialog options

 1. Pick a dialog style.
   * Direct will duplicate all dialog from the vanilla species you choose. your species would be refered to as a memeber of that vanilla species.